Are you ready to earn your online nursing degree?

-In order to become a nurse in Arizona, you must be licensed through the Arizona State Board of Nursing.
+To become a registered nurse (RN) in Arizona, you must be licensed through the Arizona State Board of Nursing.
 Nurses are either endorsed or licensed.
 Additionally, Arizona is a compact state, which means that a license from another compact state can be used in Arizona.

-Arizona has higher than average pass rates for NCLEX-RN and PN examinations.
+Arizona has higher than average pass rates for the National Council Licensure Examination (NCLEX) for RNs and practical nurses.
 Yet, there is no official NCLEX preparation.
-However, help is available for those who have failed an examination.
+However, help is available for those who have failed the NCLEX.

 There are various entries into nursing.
-Generally, all programs will require prospective students to have completed high school or GED.
-The programs will usually start with scientific classes and other prerequisites required by Arizona nursing schools.
+Generally, all programs will require prospective students to have completed high school or have a GED certificate.
+The programs will usually start with science classes and other prerequisites required by Arizona nursing schools.
 Students can choose four different nursing options:

-- Become an LPN (Licensed Practical Nurse), which takes just one year to complete.
-See LPN Salary outlook.
+- Become a licensed practical nurse (LPN) , which takes just one year to complete.
+See LPN salary outlook.

-- Become an RN through an Associate’s degree, which takes around two years to complete.
-See RN requirements for Arizona.
+- Become an RN through an associate degree, which takes around two years to complete.
+See RN requirements by state.

-- Become an RN through a bachelor’s degree, which takes around four years to complete and is much more advanced and in-depth than the associate’s option.
+- Become an RN through a bachelor’s degree, which takes around four years to complete and is much more advanced and in-depth than the associate option.

-To become an Advanced Practice Nurse (APN), Arizona has other requirements.
+To become an advanced practice RN (APRN), Arizona has other requirements.

-The program must be accredited by an agency that is known by the U.S. Department for Education.
+The nursing program must be accredited by the U.S. Department for Education.
 The national accreditation agencies are:

 - The American Nurses Credentialing Center